tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Optionally establishes a system for annotations in a bdq:ParameterizedTest, with the default being the W3C Annotations Data Model's "oa:Annotation"</td>
+			<td>Optionally establishes a system for annotations in a bdqval:ParameterizedTest, with the default being the W3C Annotations Data Model's "oa:Annotation"</td>
 		</tr>
 		<tr>
 			<td>Comments</td>